orDaor/tic-tac-toe-multiplayer-short-polling/README.md

 - When the connection with the database is established, an asynchronous process will start which **once an hour** will **remove inactive rooms** from the database.

 **<ins>NOTE</ins>**: **only the backend code contains the actual game status of a game room**, and only the backend is able to decide whether a player won or the game ended with a draw.
 What the user sees on the game reflects exaclty the game data stored and processed in the backend.

+## MVC BACKEND DESIGN: ROUTES AND CONTROLLERS

+**Routes** are groupped in these sets:

+- base
+- game config
+- game play
+- game room
+- player

+A **controller** is defined for each route set (except for the base routes), and each controller contains its controller actions.
+In the following are described the **end-points** handled by the different controller actions:

+- **game config** controller:

+    - **GET: “/game”** → get the main game page, which lets a user enter his/her name for joining a random room or a new private one to which invite a friend with an invitation link.
+    - **GET: “/game/new/friend/roomId”** → get the page from which a user can enter his/her name to join the private room of a friend who shared this invitation link with him/her.

+- **game play** controller (**ajax**):

+    - **GET: “/game/room”** → the user requests the current game status of the room to which his/her session is mapped.
+    - **POST: “/game/status”** → the user requests to update the game status when performing a game move.
+    - **POST: “/game/restart”** → the user requests to restart the game with the same other player in the room he/she is currently in, after game is over.

+- **game room** controller (**ajax**):
+    - **POST: “/game/new”** → a user requests to join a random room.
+    - **POST: “/game/new/friend”** → a user requests a new private room where to invite a friend with an invitation link.
+The link is pointing to this private room in the database.
+    - **POST: “/game/new/friend/roomId”** →  a user requests to join a private room after he/she got an invitation link.

+- **player** controller (**ajax**):
+    - **GET: “/player/other”** → a player fetches the data of the other player in the room he/she is currently playing in.